Frequently Asked Questions

 I’ve got some questions and would like to know if Acupuncture and TCM will work for me.

-Give us a call or send us an email to discuss how Acupuncture and TCM can help you.
+If you have any questions about working with me feel free to call on 0408 402 512 or email on to discuss how Acupuncture and TCM can help you.